 The gift of adoption restores to any person what is basic to their true human-ness: the status of being a child of God.
-No one can know what it is to truly exist as the image of God without possessing this priceless gift from the Father.
+No one can know what it is to truly exist as the image of God without possessing this priceless endowment.